Welcome

 This article has covered the following key knowledge points:

-• Leading questions are generally prohibited during examination-in-chief and re-examination.
+• Leading questions are generally prohibited in examination-in-chief and re-examination, except for undisputed facts, preliminary matters, or hostile witnesses (with judicial leave).

 Key Terms and Concepts